actuallymentor/sorry-cypress-server-provisioning/README.md

 2. Starts a `docker-compose` stack with a [full sorry-cypress stack](https://docs.sorry-cypress.dev/configuration/persistent)
 3. Starts a reverse proxy for the cypress director and dashboard

-Authentication is done using basic auth, which is set up based on enrionment variables in the `.env` file.
+Authentication is done using basic auth, which is set up based on environment variables in the `.env` file.

 ## Requirements

-1. An Ubuntu 22.04 server with a public IP address (recommended minimum of 1GG RAM)
+1. An Ubuntu 22.04 server with a public IP address (recommended minimum of 1G RAM)
-2. A 3 subdomains of a main domain name pointing to the server
+2. 3 subdomains of a main domain name pointing to the server

 ## Usage

 1. Clone this repository
-2. Populate the `.env` file with the required variables, see `.env.example` for examples
+2. Populate the `.env` file with the required variables, see `.env.example`
 3. Run `bash scripts/provision.sh`
 4. Follow the instructions in the script